This center primarily treats substance use disorders, helping you stabilize, create relapse-prevention plans, and connect to compassionate support.

 Unique features include same-day care appointments, vocational training, and career opportunities to help clients reintegrate into their lives with a clear set of goals.
 The vocational training program is designed to equip clients with essential job skills, enhancing their employability and supporting long-term recovery.
 This training covers various practical skills tailored to the individual's interests and job market demands.
 Clients have the opportunity to practice resume writing and interview techniques, computer skills, or specific technical skills like carpentry, culinary arts, or customer services.

 Guided by faith, their approach includes spiritual care services, chaplain support, and faith-based recovery meetings like AA and Celebrate Recovery.
 These programs encourage reliance on a higher power, aligning with Christian values.
-ARC’s holistic method emphasizes the importance of spiritual well-being alongside physical and emotional health, providing a comprehensive and compassionate recovery.
+ARC’s holistic method emphasizes the importance of spiritual well-being alongside physical and emotional health, providing comprehensive recovery.

 This center primarily treats substance use disorders, helping you stabilize, create relapse-prevention plans, and connect to compassionate support.